stewiekalah/terraform/azure-play001/README.md

 5. Creates a NIC for a Virtual Machine
 6. Creates a Windows Server 2019 SmallDisk Virtual Machine, assigned to the NIC previously created
 7. Sets the local administrator password to the one stored in Azure KeyVault.
+8. Creates and attaches a data disk to the virtual machine